Illinois Compiled Statutes

 (a-5) Beginning no later than the first individualized education plan (IEP) in effect when the student turns age 14 1/2 (or younger if determined appropriate by the IEP Team) and updated annually thereafter, the IEP must include (i) measurable post-secondary goals based upon age-appropriate transition assessments and other information available regarding the student that are related to training, education, employment, and independent living skills and (ii) the transition services needed to assist the student in reaching those goals, including courses of study.

-As a component of transition planning, the school district shall provide the student with information about the school district's career and technical education (CTE) opportunities and postsecondary CTE opportunities.
+As a component of transition planning, the school district shall provide the student and the parent or guardian of the student with information about the school district's career and technical education (CTE) opportunities and postsecondary CTE opportunities.
 The CTE information shall include a list of programming options, the scope and sequence of study for pursuing those options, and the locations of those options.
 A student in high school with an IEP may enroll in the school district's CTE program at any time if participation in a CTE program is consistent with the student's transition goals.

 (b) Transition planning must be conducted as part of the IEP process and must be governed by the procedures applicable to the development, review, and revision of the IEP, including notices to the parents and student, parent and student participation, and annual review.
 To appropriately assess and develop IEP transition goals and transition services for a child with a disability,